ru-fu/sdk-nrf/applications/serial_lte_modem/doc/TCPIP_AT_commands.rst

 TCP whitelist #XTCPWHTLST
 =========================

-The ``#XTCPWHTLST`` command allows you to set or clear a whiltelist for the TCP server.
+The ``#XTCPWHTLST`` command allows you to set or clear a whitelist for the TCP server.
-If whitelist is set, only IPv4 afddress(es) in the list is allowed for connection.
+If the whitelist is set, only IPv4 addresses on the list are allowed for connection.

 Set command
 -----------

-The set command allows you to set or clear a whiltelist for the TCP server.
+The set command allows you to set or clear a whitelist for the TCP server.

 Syntax
 ~~~~~~